adityaarakeri/fuelguage/commands/setup.md

 ---
-description: Configure fuelguage in your Claude Code settings
+description: Configure fuelgauge in your Claude Code settings
 ---

-You are configuring the fuelguage plugin for the current user.
+You are configuring the fuelgauge plugin for the current user.
 Follow these steps exactly.

 ## Step 1: Detect platform